 Adani Power Limited owned this coal based thermal power station.
 This plant is located in Gondia district, Maharashtra.
 This plant generates power with a combined capacity of 3,300 megawatts of electricity, through five of 660mw units.
 The power plant uses cutting edge technology to draw water from the Wainganga river for its operations.

 Located in the Angul district of Odisha, this coal based thermal power plant has the installed capacity of generating 3,000 megawatts of electricity.
-The power plant has a total of six operational 500 megawatts units.
+The power plant have six operational 500 megawatts units.

 Commissioned in 1968, this thermal power plant is the oldest in the state.
 Recently it also has been ranked among the best power plants in the county to achieve the highest ever power generation in a single day.